 Your Choice: Round Implants or Shaped Implants?

-A recent study found that, regardless of selection, silicone implant satisfaction is usually high.
+A recent study found that, regardless of the selection, silicone implant satisfaction is usually high.

 When undergoing breast reconstruction, women have many options: Saline or silicone?
-Implants or autologous (using one’a own tissue)?
+Implants or autologous (using one’s own tissue)?
 Immediate or delayed reconstruction?